CartoDB/carto-vl/docs/README.md

 # CARTO VL

-CARTO VL is a javascript library to render map data in the browser using the [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) capabilities.
+CARTO VL is a javascript library to render map data in the browser using [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) capabilities.

 ## Getting started